 Connecting People to the Land + Conserving Ecosystems

 Otsego Land Trust is a community-based nonprofit working to protect and conserve local forests, waters, fields, and farms in perpetuity while providing and promoting public access to nature.
-We work in the northernmost headwaters of the Susquehanna Watershed throughout Otsego County, and extending into Schohaire, Delaware, and Herkimer Counties.
+We work in the northernmost headwaters of the Susquehanna watershed throughout Otsego County, and extending into Schoharie, Delaware, and Herkimer Counties.

 WHAT’S NEW